zeeraktalat/zeeraktalat.github.io/workshops.md

 ### Proceedings

 Developing the proceedings and dealing with workshops can be a time-consuming and error prone task.
 Make sure to suggest that workshop chairs dedicate time *at least* 1 week in advanced of submission.
 This also means that the camera ready deadline needs to be at least 8 days before the proceedings deadline.
+Proceedings cannot be generated until workshop chairs create the github repositories, so create these early and give access to all workshop chairs.